 The Appellate Division in In re: Guardianship of Dinoia held that the trial court had the authority to compel a county Adult Protective Services unit to pay attorneys fees for a lawyer who was court appointed to represent an allegedly incapacitated person.

 The Superior Court ruled in B.R.S. v.
-J.L. that a petitioner had standing to seek a protection from abuse order against his wife’s sister’s husband, as the two were persons related by affinity.
+J.L. that a petitioner had standing to seek a protection from abuse order against his wife’s sister’s husband, as the two were related by affinity.